 , also known as DVC, is a government organization which came into force on July 7, 1948, by an Act of the Constituent Assembly of India

 (act no. XIV of 1948).
 It operates both thermal power stations and hydel power stations under the Ministry of Power, Government of India

 , in the Damodar River area of West Bengal and Jharkhand.
 It is considered to be the first multipurpose river valley project

 of independent India

 .
 It is headquartered in the city

 of Kolkata in West Bengal and is modeled on the Tennessee Valley Authority of the United States.

 Threats to Damodar River

 and government-owned coke oven plants.
 Thus, contamination of Damodar River commenced due to excessive and defective excavation, outmoded processing activities, oil, fly ash, poisonous metals and coal dust.
-The problem was aggravated due to improper management, an ineffective state pollution control board, which did not take adequate pollution check measures.
-Damodar and its tributaries were the only source of drinking water for the people in the vicinity.
+The problem aggravated due to improper management and an ineffective state pollution control board, which did not take adequate pollution check measures.
+Damodar River and its tributaries were the only source of drinking water for the people in the vicinity.
 These people were gradually affected by the contaminated water.